geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 * **[MI350 all-to-all bandwidth gap + contiguous copy overhead](#nimlgen-001125)**: Says MI350 all-to-all is ~150 GB/s vs. a ~220 GB/s target; suspects extra contiguous-related copies and suggests using views to avoid copies.
 * **[Remote/shim direction: reuse the abstraction layer](#geohot-001722)**: Discusses using the existing memory-access abstraction (used for USB) as the foundation for remote access and a “shim binary,” envisioning racks of GPUs controlled by a simple host.
 * **[Viz upgrade: register dependency highlighting](#qazalin-001912)**: Viz can now highlight all producers/consumers of a selected register (parsing register pairs), making low-level GEMM work easier when register semantics aren’t obvious.
-* **[Sprint priority: integrate fast GEMM for llama training](#geohot-002049)**: Pushes that getting a fast GEMM (CDNA path) integrated for the llama trainer is a top priority, even if it requires refactoring.
+* **[Sprint priority: integrate fast GEMM for LLaMA training](#geohot-002049)**: Pushes that getting a fast GEMM (CDNA path) integrated for the LLaMA trainer is a top priority, even if it requires refactoring.
-* **[Llama flash-attn debugging: JIT-only incorrect V kernel](#wozeparrot-002916)**: Wozeparrot reports a strange issue: after splitting QKV backward into three kernels, only the V kernel produces incorrect outputs during JIT (despite similar computation to K).
+* **[LLaMA flash-attn debugging: JIT-only incorrect V kernel](#wozeparrot-002916)**: Wozeparrot reports a strange issue: after splitting QKV backward into three kernels, only the V kernel produces incorrect outputs during JIT (despite similar computation to K).
 * **[JIT edge cases: const tensors + list/tuple inputs](#chenyu-003021)**: Chenyu adds tests and notes a failure mode when passing a const tensor (can’t be realized to contiguous, and JIT doesn’t capture it), and that JIT now supports list/tuple inputs—but the “spec” for nesting/custom objects isn’t defined.
 * **[JIT improvements idea: multi-shape contexts + free intermediates](#geohot-003510)**: Proposes (1) multiple JIT contexts keyed by input sizes (e.g., varying batch sizes), and (2) making intermediate memory a slab that can be freed/reallocated each call cheaply (hitting LRU most of the time) to enable multiple contexts safely.
 * **[Debugging principle: design tooling for humans, not AI](#geohot-003958)**: Argues debug output and tools should be made human-readable first (what helps humans will help models), calling out confusing debug levels like “debug=3.”